Aaron-Buckles/herlock-sholmes/README.md

 # Herlock Sholmes
-A stealthy top-down puzzle game made in Unity for VGDC at UCI in Spring of 2018
+A top-down puzzle game made in Unity for VGDC at UCI in Spring of 2018

-## Todo
+## The Team
+Aaron Buckles
+Kierstin Roque
+James Tran
+Camden Kuwahara
+Brian Jiang

 ## Git Workflow Cheatsheet
 ### Working on develop branch